PrestaShop/docs/src/content/1.7/development/architecture/domain/value_objects.md

 # Value Objects

-PrestaShop is using Value Objects in its codebase, to help you understand better what they are, this article aims to explain what Value object is and how to use it.
+PrestaShop is using Value Objects in its codebase.
+To help you understand better what they are, this article aims to explain what Value object is and how to use it.

 ## What is Value Object?